Prenuptial agreements are a somewhat controversial part of any family law practice.

 However, over the past several years these agreements have become increasingly common and helpful to newlyweds in Virginia.

-There are many reasons a couple might want to create a prenup, ranging from a desire to create a general separation agreement to protection of assets if you’re going into your second marriage.
+There are many reasons a couple might want to create a prenup, ranging from a desire to create a general separation agreement to the protection of assets for individuals going into their second marriage.

 Many Virginians don’t want a divorce to interfere with a business they have built, inheritance for their existing children, or assets they’ve worked hard to accumulate.

-At its most basic level, a prenuptial agreement is a contract.
-This means that all prenups made and enforced in Virginia follow the state’s rules surrounding contract law.
+This means that all prenups made and enforced in Virginia follow the rules surrounding contract law.

 In fact, traditional premarital agreements primarily affected property rights on the death of one spouse, and, in the past, agreements rarely included any divorce planning provisions at all.

-Today, prenups continue to be an important planning tool for both older and established
+Today, prenups continue to be an important planning tool for older

 Uniform Premarital Agreement Act

-The states use the UPAA to draft their laws concerning prenuptial agreements to make sure that no prenup is enforced that is unethical or unconscionable (unfair).
+States use the UPAA to draft laws concerning prenuptial agreements, and judges refer to this agreement to make sure that no prenup is unethical or unconscionable (unfair).

 Basic Elements of a Prenup

-A slightly more detailed prenuptial agreement will cover not only the couple’s assets before the marriage, but also include provisions for future assets as well.
+Even more thorough prenups will cover not only the couple’s assets before the marriage, but also include provisions for future assets as well.

 o Prenups Work in Virginia?